-If you’re applying for a job, having a good CV is essential.
+If you’re applying for an apprenticeship, having a good apprenticeship CV is essential.

 A CV (curriculum vitae) is a document that contains information about your personal and professional skills and qualities, in order to appeal to an employer, proving yourself to be the right candidate they are looking for to fit a role.